Options Cost Basis Tracker

 Frequently Asked Questions

-How do CSP premiums reduce cost basis?
+How do CSP premiums lower my cost basis before I even own shares?

 Options involve risk and are not suitable for all investors.
 All calculations are estimates — actual results will vary.
 Not financial advice.
 Full disclosure